GSG-FC03/To-do-Team-5/README.md

 # User Experience‏
-The app is built in a way that it is easy for the user to interact with.<br>
+* The app is built in a way that it is easy for the user to interact with.
-Once the user opens the website/app, he will be greeted with a landing page that has the name of the website/app and short descripton of it, also there is a button which has the label of <b>"let's start !"</b>, and it takes the user to the next page.<br>
+* Once the user opens the website/app, he will be greeted with a landing page that has the name of the website/app and short descripton of it, also there is a button which has the label of <b>"let's start !"</b>, and it takes the user to the next page.
-The next page is the dynamic, vital page, which the user will treat with, so it has the feature of <b>Add Task</b> button.<br>
+* The next page is the dynamic, vital page, which the user will treat with, so it has the feature of <b>Add Task</b> button.
-when I press at the button, it will open form which has 5 simple elements: <b>title, time, date, description and note.</b>
+* When he press at the button, it will open form which has 5 simple elements: <b>title, time, date, description and note.</b>
-After filling the data, he has two choices to take: <b>Cancle, or Done.</b> <br>
+* After filling the data, he has two choices to take: <b>Cancle, or Done:</b> <br> <hr>
 <b>Cancel</b>: is used to ignore all of the data that have been entred.<br>
-<b>Done</b>: is used to save data, list the task at the pervious page.<br>
+<b>Done</b>: is used to save data, list the task at the pervious page. <hr>
-After all of those processes, the tasks that have been entered and saved by the user will be shown at the dynamical page.<br>
+* After all of those processes, the tasks that have been entered and saved by the user will be shown at the dynamical page.
-He will be able to <b>edit, delete and checkout</b> the task.‏
+* He will be able to <b>edit, delete and checkout</b> the task.‏

 # live links: